department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/form-digitization-21p-0847.md

 **1) H1 of page - New**
 - URL: www.va.gov/supporting-forms-for-claims/substitute-claimant-form-21P-0847
-- Breadcrumb: VA.gov home > H1 of supporting forms page > H1 of form page
+- Breadcrumb: VA.gov home > Supporting forms for VA claims > H1 of form page
 - Notes:

 ## <a name="nav"></a>Entry points <br>
 *A list of new internal entry points, as well as changes to any existing entry points.
 This list focuses on the primary entry points and does not include all possible crosslinking opportunities.*

 1. **Supporting forms page** - Add
-  - Placement description:
+  - Placement description: 6th option down
   - Link label: TBD by Sitewide Content
   - Link destination: www.va.gov/supporting-forms-for-claims/substitute-claimant-form-21P-0847
   - Notes: